terrabrasilis/docker-stacks/README.md

 A set of YAML files to deploy the services that compose the GeoTiffs Publisher for interpretation team of FIP project.

 See the [README file](services/geoserver-publisher) for more details.

+# Docker Compose for Demonstration

+A Docker Compose yaml to up the minimum containers and run the services of the WebMap.

+See the [README file](demo/) for more details.